codeigniter4/shield/docs/quickstart.md

 ## Authorization Flow

+### Configure Config\AuthGroups

-### Change Available Groups
+#### Change Available Groups

-The available groups are defined in the `AuthGroups` config file, under the `$groups` property.
+The available groups are defined in the `app/Config/AuthGroups.php` config file, under the `$groups` property.
 Add new entries to the array, or remove existing ones to make them available throughout your application.

 ```php
 public array $groups = [